sunscrapers/fastapi-htmx-daisyui/README.md

 - `bash`: Open a bash shell in the running application container.
 - `run-build`: Build and run the application without using Docker Compose.
 - `run`: Run the application in a Docker container.
+- `run-tests`: Run tests in a Docker container.

 ### Pre-commit Hooks